Paestum Campania, Italy Travel Guide

 Engage in reflective walks at ancient temples, beach relaxation, yoga, and nature contemplation in Cilento National Park.

 Travel during spring or autumn for a good balance of pleasant weather and lower prices on accommodation and flights.
 Pack a Reusable water bottle to refill tap water and avoid purchasing bottled water.
 Look for "menu fisso" (fixed-price menus) at restaurants, especially for lunch, as they offer good value.
-Use regional trains for transportation savings.
+Use inter-town trains for transportation savings.
 Consider a Campania Artecard if visiting multiple major attractions.
 Take advantage of early bird or online booking discounts for attractions and high-speed train tickets.

 Day 2: Mozzarella & Coast: Morning visit to a buffalo mozzarella dairy for a tour and tasting.
-Afternoon relaxation at Paestum's beaches (Licinella or Laura) or a trip to Agropoli's medieval village and castle.
+Afternoon relaxing at Paestum's beaches (Licinella or Laura) or a trip to Agropoli's medieval village and castle.
 Enjoy fresh seafood for dinner.

 A week allows exploration of Paestum, major Campania highlights, and some natural beauty.